AndrewRadev/blog/_posts/2016-03-09-building-a-better-gf-mapping.md

 The `gf` mapping is a useful abstraction to navigate your code, and extending it yourself is not super difficult to do.
 You take the text under the cursor, pick it apart with regexes and figure out what the path you're looking for is.
 You do need some background knowledge, but the `:help` files are always nearby to help you out.
 If you're working on a particular framework that doesn't have special support for it, consider writing your own.

 If you've never written Vimscript so far, it could be a nice introduction that'll give you a good productivity boost.
-Hope this blog post has given you some basic tools to get you started, and some clever ideas to inspire you to keep going.
+Hope this article has given you some basic tools to get you started, and some clever ideas to inspire you to keep going.